Resuscitative Endovascular Balloon Occlusion of the Aorta (REBOA) for Hemorrhagic Shock

 In patients with pelvic fractures, interventional radiology embolization may be considered when available, after intra-abdominal hemorrhage has been ruled out or controlled and the REBOA has been positioned in Zone 3.

 The balloon should be deflated once hemorrhage control has been obtained.
 Communicating with the assistant securing the catheter and the anesthesia team is critical before deflating the balloon.
 When deflating the balloon turn the three-way stopcock and withdraw saline slowly as this step can be anticipated to result in significant hypotension and may result in cardiac collapse.
 Further resuscitation may be necessary while deflating the balloon.
 While one person focuses on slowly deflating the balloon, another should hold the catheter and sheath in the position to avoid unintentional migration should the need to rapidly re-inflate the balloon arise.
-After balloon deflation, the team should anticipate hemodynamic changes related to reperfusion, washout of metabolic byproducts, and acidosis.
-As such, intermittent balloon inflation and deflation may be necessary during ongoing resuscitation until hemodynamic stability is restored.

 STEP 6: Removal of the Balloon and Sheath